What is Application Scalability?

 During initial development there are just a few test users.
 Initial scale can typically be handled by a single server running multiple server roles.

 On the Amazon Web Services (AWS) platform, the free tier hosting level keeps costs low and some clients are seeing $0.00 per month.

 We build using best practices including the capability to scale out, but do not activate those elements until the business needs to start paying for them.

 There are four main assets to make into a scaling system in a website or mobile application: code, database, session state, and user data.

 - 1. Code is always scalable.
 Our architecture secures the code in a source code repository (typically bitbucket or github) and we configure the server to pulls the latest version whenever updates are available.
 This means that the code is now flexible and can be placed on any number of servers as needed.

 - 2. Database can be moved.
-Our initial development build out places the database on the web server itself for simplicity and cost savings.
+Our database best practices design initially places the database on the web server itself for simplicity and cost savings.
 As usage grows we simply move that database to its own server or Amazon RDS and choose the server size needed.

 - 3. Session state is how the server knows what a user is doing on the site.
 Logged in users have a session to track that they are logged in.
 Initially this session data is stored on the web server.
 As usage grows we simply move this to Redis so that multiple web servers can share this data.

 - 4. User data is always scalable.
 Our architecture secures these user uploaded files directly into S3 storage which is the same place